Canadian Power and Sail Squadrons

-Canadian Power and Sail Squadrons / Escadrille canadiennes de plaisance (CPS-ECP) is an organization of recreational boaters with about 26,000 members.
+Canadian Power and Sail Squadrons / Escadrille canadiennes de plaisance (CPS-ECP), operating under the brand CanBoat / NautiSavoir, is a non-profit Canadian organization of recreational boaters with about 26,000 members.
 CPS is headquartered in Toronto, Ontario.
-Its instructors train recreational boaters in boating safety knowledge as well as their vessel handling and navigation skills.
+Its instructors train recreational boaters in boating safety knowledge as well as vessel handling and navigation skills.
 CPS offers boating safety courses yearly and provides qualification for the Pleasure Craft Operator Card (PCOC).

 History

 Canadian Power Squadron was founded in Windsor, Ontario in 1938 after a group of boaters travelled to the Detroit Power Squadron to take the United States Power Squadrons Coastal Navigation Course.
 Upon their successful completion of the course, they formed the Windsor Power Squadron, closely followed by the formation of Squadrons in Sarnia, London and Toronto.
 CPS now has 166 Squadrons in all provinces and the Yukon Territory.
 CPS was incorporated in 1947, and in 1985 changed its name to Canadian Power and Sail Squadrons.
 At that time, the French name, Escadrilles canadiennes de plaisance was formally adopted.